DolenDeori/mailtoall/README.md

 - `python mail_to_all.py`

 # Tracebacks
-if you get an error someting like `535, b'5.7.8 Username and Password not accepted.` or `a bytes-like object is required, not 'str'` just update your creadentials in the `config_data.py` file.
+if you get an error someting like `535, b'5.7.8 Username and Password not accepted.` or `a bytes-like object is required, not 'str'` just update your creadentials in the `config.py`.